Projects: Current and Past Work

-- Over the past four years, MZ Strategies has worked with numerous communities to advance equitable development strategies ranging from specific policy initiatives and funding programs, to strengthening multi-sector coalitions, and updating regulatory approaches.
-On Oct 10, 2016 at the national Rail~Volution conference in San Francisco, we are released a new publication, "Advancing Equitable Transit-Oriented Development through Community Partnerships and Public Sector Leadership."
-The new report spotlights strategies being used in four regions to create more inclusive communities near transit, and discusses federal tools available to support development of transit real estate assets for affordable housing.
+- MZ Strategies has worked with numerous communities to advance equitable development strategies ranging from specific policy initiatives and funding programs, to strengthening multi-sector coalitions, and updating regulatory approaches.
+"Advancing Equitable Transit-Oriented Development through Community Partnerships and Public Sector Leadership" spotlights strategies being used in four regions to create more inclusive communities near transit, and discusses federal tools available to support development of transit real estate assets for affordable housing.
+(Published October 2016.)

 - "Unlocking MAP-21's Potential to Fund Equitable TOD": A white paper developed for Enterprise Community Partners, Inc. (Enterprise) and its regional and national stakeholders working to advance equitable transit-oriented development (TOD).
 It focuses on the potential role of metropolitan planning organizations (MPOs) in supporting equitable TOD through the use of federal transportation funds and other resources.
 A set of policy recommendations and actions are offered to facilitate greater MPO involvement.
 (Published October 2013.)

 - Transit-Oriented Development Technical Assistance: MZ Strategies is part of the technical assistance team led by Smart Growth America and funded by the Federal Transit Administration to support eTOD in communities already served by or planning new transit service, whether rail, streetcar or bus rapid transit.
 (Ongoing)